1930 FIFA World Cup final

 The 1930 FIFA World Cup final was a football tournament match that culminated in the inaugural 1930 FIFA World Cup champions.
 Uruguay and Argentina contested in what was a rematch of the gold medal match of the 1928 Olympics, which Uruguay won after a replay.
+The final was played at the Estadio Centenario in Montevideo, Uruguay, on 30 July.

-The final was played at the Estadio Centenario in Montevideo, Uruguay, on 30 July, a Wednesday.
-It was one of only two World Cup finals to be played on a day other than Sunday, the other being the 1966 FIFA World Cup final, which was played on a Saturday.
+It was played on a Wednesday; it is one of only two World Cup finals to be played on a day other than Sunday (the other was in 1966, which was played on a Saturday).
 A disagreement overshadowed the build-up to the match as which team would provide the match ball.
 FIFA intervened with a compromise, that Argentina would provide the ball for the first half, and Uruguay for the second.

 The stadium gates were opened at eight in the morning, six hours before kick-off, and at noon the ground was full, officially holding 93,000 people.
 Uruguay successfully "defended" its Olympic gold medal achievement 4–2, coming back from a 2–1 deficit at half-time.

 Uruguay manager Alberto Suppici was 31 at the time, and still holds the record for being youngest coach of a FIFA World Cup winning team.
 Jules Rimet, president of FIFA, presented Uruguay with the World Cup Trophy, later to be named after him.
 The following day was declared a national holiday in Uruguay.
 In Buenos Aires, a mob threw stones at the Uruguayan consulate.

-The last living player from the final was Argentine striker Francisco Varallo, who died on 30 August 2010 at the age of 100.
-The last living Uruguayan from the final was Ernesto Mascheroni, who died on 3 July 1984 at the age of 76.
+The last living player from the final was Argentine striker Francisco Varallo, who died on 30 August 2010 aged 100.
+The last living Uruguayan from the final was Ernesto Mascheroni, who died on 3 July 1984 aged 76.